Stable and Unstable operations in Algebraic Cobordism: Theories of rational type

+\begin{proposition} Let $A^*$ be a theory in the sense of Definition \ref{goct} satisfying $(CONST)$.
+Then $A^*$ is of rational type if and only if $A^*$ is free in the sense of Levine-Morel, i.e., if the natural map $\Omega^*\otimes_{\laz}A^*(k)\row A^*$ is an isomorphism. \end{proposition}

-\begin{proof} Since the tenzor product functor is exact from the right, any theory of the type $\Omega^*\otimes_{\laz}A$ will be of rational type by the very definition, since $\Omega^*$ is (Proposition \ref{CobRT}).
+\begin{proof} Since the tensor product functor is right exact, any theory of the form $\Omega^*\otimes_{\laz}A$ will be of rational type, since $\Omega^*$ is (Proposition \ref{CobRT}).

-Conversely, suppose $A^*$ is of rational type.
-By the result of M.Levine-F.Morel, $\Omega^*$ is the universal theory, so we get a canonical morphism $\Omega^*\row A^*$ which extends to $\Omega^*\otimes_{\laz}A\stackrel{g}{\row} A^*$ (since $A$ acts on $A^*$).
-This morphism is an isomorphism for $X$ of dimension zero.
-Consider the following commutative diagram with exact rows:
+Conversely, assume that $A^*$ is of rational type.
+By the universality of $\Omega^*$ (see \cite[Theorem 1.2.6]{LM}), we have a canonical morphism $\Omega^*\otimes_{\laz}A^*(k)\row A^*$ which is an isomorphism when $X$ has dimension zero.
+Therefore, it is enough to show that a morphism of theories of rational type $A'^*\row A^*$, inducing an isomorphism for varieties of dimension zero, is necessarily an isomorphism.
+We argue by induction on the dimension of $X$.
+It is enough to show that $\ov{A}'^*(X)\row\ov{A}^*(X)$ is an isomorphism.
+Consider the commutative diagram with exact rows: